Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

 \subsection{Spin--0 scalar fields}

-We begin by considering the localization of real scalar fields on the thick brane obtained in the previous section, turning to vectors and fermions in the next subsections.
-Let us start by considering the action of a massless real scalar field coupled to gravity
+We begin by considering the localization of real scalar fields (both massless and massive) on the thick brane obtained in the previous section, turning to vectors and fermions in the next subsections.
+Let us start by considering the action of a massive real scalar field coupled to gravity